zio/zio/docs/datatypes/contextual/zdeps.md

 }
 ```

-We can create that by using `ZLayer.fromService` constructor, which depends on `Console` service:
+We can create that by using `ZDeps.fromService` constructor, which depends on `Console` service:

 ```scala mdoc:invisible
 import logging.Logging